zhiweilll/cs224n_winter2025/README.md

 # CS224N: Natural Language Processing with Deep Learning

 This repository contains my personal solutions to the assignments and study notes for the course **CS224N: Natural Language Processing with Deep Learning**, offered by Stanford University.

-The goal of this repository is to document my learning journey in NLP, covering topics from Word Vectors to Transformers and Pretraining.
+The goal of this repository is to document my learning journey in NLP.

 ## Repository Structure